wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * Cloud-edge collaborative agile control of distributed energy resources

 ## News
-[May 22, 2024] I have successfully passed my PhD dissertation defense, entitled *"Flexibility Aggregation and Coordination of Diverse Energy Resources"*.
+[May 22, 2024] I have successfully passed my Ph.D. dissertation defense, entitled *"Flexibility Aggregation and Coordination of Diverse Energy Resources"*.

 [May 13, 2024] I was selected as the *Tsinghua University Cercis Scholar*.